fontamiHw/CosmBot/README.md

+## Configuration file
+The app use the `CosmWebex-config` file to change its beaviour.
+The first run of the app in any of the 2 modes will copy the default file in the `resources` directory and use that.
+Any other runs does not overwrite the config file.
+There are 2 ways to start then:

+ 1. Run the app, stop it, change the config, run again
+ 2. Copy the `CosmWebex-config` under the `resources` directory, edit and run

+Any element is described in the yaml file itself

 ## Local Mode
 If the tools is running in a private server this are the Python library that are requested:
 > pip install -r requirements.txt
->

 ###  setUp
-Create the three directories described before and update that in the `start.sh` script
+ 1. Create the three directories described before and update that in the `start.sh` script
     >     NOTE: It is not importand where they are located.
     >     They could be in different mount of the disk but is important that
     >          the path is correctly written in the above script
+2. Create the directory for the internal database.
+     The path is defined in the configuration file `CosmWebex-debug-config`, on the element  `database: directory: "./database"`.
+    The startup script will copy this file under the `resources` directory described above changing its name in the one used by the code

 ###  Run
 Simply run the script `start.sh`

 ## Docker Mode
 ###  setUp